 Bottom line: analysts are top influencers with your customers and among industry peers – nothing should be spared in applying correct etiquette to ensure you make the most of your valuable time with these high-powered people.

-C) Prepare the Analyst Do not assume any analyst knows about your company or product.
+C) Prepare the Analyst: Do not assume any analyst knows about your company or product.
 A briefing always goes better when the analyst has time before the discussion to learn about your company.
 This gives the analyst a chance to think through what you do and is better prepared to ask relevant questions.
 Vendors or their PR agencies need to provide information to analysts ahead of time including links to recent press releases of significance.
 They should also provide the analyst with names and titles of people that will be participating in the briefing.
-If the analyst is not prepared with this basic info, the briefing is more awkward, more time is wasted on background discussion and the analyst is less likely to be prepared to add much value, which is not ideal.
+If the analyst is not prepared with this basic info, the briefing is more awkward, more time is wasted on background discussion, and the analyst is less likely to be prepared to add much value, which is not ideal.

 Bottom line, analysts influence people in the business and it is important to be sure they have an accurate perspective on your company and solutions.
 In next week’s post, we’ll look at more tips to help you make the most of your analyst briefings.

 One of the most widely quoted statistics in the business world is the failure rate of new companies.
 While some quote statistics as high as 80 or 90 percent, others believe that 60 or 70 percent is more reasonable.
 But while it’s clear that nobody knows the exact figure, what’s more important is the reason why so many businesses fail.
-For the overwhelming majority of new businesses, it’s due to the decided lack of a cohesive marketing strategy.
+For the overwhelming majority of new businesses, it’s due to the decided lack of a cohesive customer-focused marketing strategy.

-A comprehensive marketing strategy is comprised of four overarching components: product, price, promotion, and place.
+A comprehensive marketing strategy comprises four overarching components: product, price, promotion, and place.
 Each of these four components must be developed with the target customer in mind, and each must work together, to produce one cohesive strategy.
 Of course, just as with the engineering of the product, developing a winning marketing strategy is much easier said than done.
 That’s where a professional, experienced marketing team comes in.
 Just as code, boards, and chips should never be developed by marketers, marketing should never be conducted by engineers.

-Despite the fact that marketing seems “easy” relative to engineering projects, it’s entirely too simple to burn through the budget with ineffective marketing campaigns that are unlikely to yield any tangible results.
+Marketing 4PsDespite the fact that marketing seems “easy” relative to engineering projects, it’s entirely too simple to burn through the budget with ineffective marketing campaigns that are unlikely to yield any tangible results.
 A winning marketing strategy requires a multi-dimensional view of the customer’s needs, wants, and buying behaviors, as well as the ability to translate that information into a sound strategy.

 Though developing and implementing a marketing strategy may seem trivial, or a waste of time and money, it can make the difference between success and failure!